sdonohoo/forecasting/internal_docs/tsperf_rules.md

 1. Parallel/distributed computation environment setup
 If you are using multiple machines for parallel/distributed computation, you must provide a script for automatically creating the cluster (preferred) or instructions for manual creation.
 2. Virtual machine or Docker image setup
-You need to provide instructions for setting up the implementation system from a plain VM, or a Docker file/image for creating the container needed to execute the implementation.
+You need to provide instructions for setting up the implementation from a plain VM, or a Docker file/image for creating the container needed to execute the implementation.
 3. Virtual environment setup
 If your implementation is light-weight and does not have any system dependency, a YAML file for creating a conda environment is also acceptable.
-4. Framework and package version report
+4. Software framework and package version report
-The submitter needs to submit a report summarizing all the framework and package versions used for producing the reported result.
-This is to prevent the newer version of a framework or package significantly changing the implementation result.
+The submitter needs to submit a report summarizing all the software framework and package versions used for producing the reported result.
+This is to prevent the newer version of a software framework or package significantly changing the implementation result.

 #### Non-determinism restrictions
 This section is aligned with [MLPerf](https://mlperf.org/).
 Some more detailed instructions are added.